zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/docs/embeddings/README.md

 * TREC (32604 publications): 5 seconds per epoch on average.

 These results will greatly depend on the chosen hyperparameters.
-The results are for the ones provided in this tutorial.

 # TODO